 At the turn of the 20th century, the prevailing view of the Earth was that it was slowly cooling and contracting, and — like the skin of a rotting fruit — its surface was wrinkling to produce mountains and valleys.
 Over time, Alfred Wegener came to disagree, and to conclude that Earth's continents had at one time been joined in a single landmass, which he named Pangaea.
 He further claimed that as continents moved around and smashed into each other, they formed mountains.
 It was an audacious idea, and geologists bristled with hostility.

-Americans were especially slow to accept continental drift, but ocean mapping eventually led to the discovery of the Mid-Atlantic Ridge where the seafloor is spreading.
-What's more, geologists discovered on either side of this ridge signatures of the north and south magnetic poles reversing themselves.
-Continental drift, supported by the theory of plate tectonics, gradually gained acceptance starting in the mid 1960s.
+Americans were especially slow to accept continental drift.
+But in 1963, British geologists Fred Vine and Drum Matthews published their paper describing magnetic stripes formed at ocean ridges.
+What's more, on either side of this ridge were signatures of the north and south magnetic poles reversing themselves.
+Continental drift, supported by the theory of plate tectonics, gradually gained acceptance.